About Us

 After three years in the latter role, he returned to the United States to tackle another culinary challenge: school food.
 Guided by the belief that everyone deserves good food, he founded Brigaid in 2016.
 His vision was to assemble a team of professional chefs who were eager to apply their culinary expertise to help school foodservice programs achieve their goals.

-Today, Brigaid’s work spans school districts across the country, a senior organization, and a prison system.
+Since 2016, we’ve worked with schools across the country, nonprofits, senior organizations, and a prison system.

 Everyone deserves good food — whether you are a restaurant customer, student, senior, or person living in incarceration.